OBDS-Training/Help/content/en/docs/connect/ssh-first-connection/index.md

 toc: true
 ---

+## What is SSH?

+SSH stands for Secure Shell.

+This refers to an encrypted network protocol for establishing a secure connection to a remote server.
+The connection is materialised as a remote command line login to a Linux system.

+The protocol uses a username and password to authenticate a user on the remote system.

+It can be used to log into the CCB cluster.

 ## Login nodes

-The CCB cluster has three login nodes that users can log into:
+The CCB cluster has three login nodes that users can log into using SSH:

 - `cbrglogin1.molbiol.ox.ac.uk`
 - `cbrglogin2.molbiol.ox.ac.uk`